Judge Just Delivered 2 Big Blows to 'Pharma Bro'

 Judge Bars Martin Shkreli From Pharma Industry for Life

-Martin Shkreli leaves after appearance on Capitol Hill before the House Committee on Oversight and Reform Committee, Feb.
+Martin Shkreli leaves after an appearance on Capitol Hill before the House Committee on Oversight and Reform Committee, Feb.
 4, 2016.
 (AP Photo/Susan Walsh, File)

 A federal judge on Friday ordered Martin Shkreli to return $64.6 million in profits he and his company reaped from inflating the price of the life-saving drug Daraprim and barred him from participating in the pharmaceutical industry for the rest of his life, per the AP.
 The ruling by US District Judge Denise Cote came several weeks after a seven-day bench trial in December.
 The Federal Trade Commission and seven states brought the case in 2020 against the man dubbed in the media as “Pharma Bro."